nicojapas/BER-DAFT-JAN21/Lessons/2.03_datetime_strings_logical_order_of_processing/lesson.md

 limit 10;
 ```

-- If there is more time after the discussion, it will be nice to ask the students to describe the order of query processing on some of the queries that were used before.

 </details>

 ---

-:coffee: **BREAK**

 ---

 ### Lesson 3 key concepts

-> :clock10: 20 min

 Null functions

 - What a `null` value means in SQL - Three valued logic in SQL
 - Checking for the `null` values

-:exclamation: Note for instructor: Please refer to the [document](files_for_lesson_and_activities//null_values_three_value_logic.md) in this lesson's folder.

 <details>
 <summary> Click for Code Sample: Null functions </summary>